codurance/site/src/_posts/2018-11-12-the-functional-style-part-7.md

 (0 1 2 3 4)
 ```

 That's right, `range` with no arguments is another purportedly infinite list of integers.
-However, if you execute `(range)` in the REPL without `(take)` then it will hang and do nothing.
+However, if you execute `(range)` in the REPL by itself then it will hang and do nothing.
 It is waiting for something to be taken.
-Just as with the Java stream and the C# yield loop, it is only when values are requested that the sequences are generated.
+Just as with the Java stream, and the C# `yield` loop, it is only when values are requested that they are generated.
 This is why the evaluation is said to be lazy.
 An ‘eagerly’ evaluated sequence generates all its values immediately on creation, just as `(range 1 10)` does.
 A ‘lazily’ evaluated sequence only generates its values on demand.
 It is this deferred execution that enables the pretence of infinite sequences.
 With a wink and a knowing nod, the pretence can be maintained, provided the program never actually asks for the promise to be fulfilled.

 ### Loop indices.

+As you have probably figured out by now, I like a clever trick as much as the next person, but I like it best if it can be put to some practical use that makes my code better.
+So it is with lazy evaluation.

-Earlier in the series I asserted that the functional style means hardly ever having to write a loop again.
-Mapping a function over a sequence does indeed cover a great many use cases, but it’s still true that sometimes you need to keep an iteration counter.
-Now, in a language like C# or Java, rather than go through the contortions necessary to do it in a functional style, I wouldn’t bother.
+Earlier in the series, I asserted that the adopting functional style means you will hardly ever have to write a loop again.
+Mapping and reducing do indeed cover a great many use cases, but nevertheless sometimes you do need to keep track of your iteration with some kind of counter.
+For the sake of pragmatism, rather than go through the contortions necessary to do it in a functional style in a language like C# or Java, I wouldn’t bother.
 I would just use a traditional for loop instead:

 ```java
 public void IterateWithIndex()